-If you have zucchini plants in your garden, then you have zucchini blossoms.
+If you’re growing zucchini, simply keep your eye out for blossoms as they appear on your plant.
 If you aren’t growing squash, the flowers can be harder to come by.
 Check out your farmers market or ask gardeners you know.
 I have also successfully used pumpkin flowers, and both summer and winter squash flowers should be game as well.
 I harvest my blossoms in the morning when they are fresh (watch out for bees and other pollinators that may be buzzing around inside).
 I then carefully rinse them, shake them dry and remove the pistil (the stalk in the center of the flower).
 At this point I put them in my fridge till dinner time.
 It’s better to keep the stem attached because it gives you a way to pick up the flower and it keeps you from removing the bottom of the flower.
 You don’t want to tear a hole in the flower or you won’t be able to stuff it.

 - 8 blossoms, with roughly 2 inches of stem attached and pistils removed

 - 2 oz. block feta cheese, crumbled and softened

 - 1 oz. cream cheese, softened

 - peanut oil (or another oil that will tolerate high cooking temperatures), enough to cover your pan about 1 inch